dandelionmood/mastodon2memos/README.md

 pip install -r requirements-tests.txt
 ```

-You must set up a distinct configuration dedicated to the unit tests:
+Set up a distinct configuration dedicated to the unit tests:

 ```sh
 cp config.yaml.dist config_test.yaml
 ```

 **Note: Unit tests for this project do not use mock objects.** Instead, it is expected that you set up test instances or accounts on both Mastodon and Memos.
-As this is what this script is ultimately about this ensures that the tests interact with real data and APIs, providing more accurate and reliable results.
+This ensures that the tests interact with real data and APIs, providing more accurate and reliable results.

 The test suite can then be run with `unittest`:

 ```sh
 python -m unittest discover
 ```

 ## Contributing